richpeck/exception_handler/README.md

    ![ApplicationController](/readme/application_controller.jpg "Application Controller")

-   A significant issue exists in respect to the inheritance of `exceptions_controller`.
+   A significant issue exists in respect to the inheritance of `exceptions_controller`:
-   Our current version (`0.4`) inherits from the `ApplicationController`.
-This causes a problem for many applications.

    If you use any sort of `before_action` callback in your controller, especially to populate variables, this will cause untold problems in your `exceptions_controller`.